Paris: Eiffel Tower evacuated after bomb threat | DW | 23.09.2020

 Police cars and tape surrounded the streets below the iconic structure, and the bridge stretching across the Seine River to Trocadero Plaza had similar barricades put in place.

-The 131-year-old tower normally receives some 25,000 tourists on a daily basis, though that figure has dropped significantly in 2020 as a result of coronavirus-related restrictions on travel.
+The tower normally receives some 25,000 tourists on a daily basis, though that figure has dropped significantly in 2020 after the 131-year-old structure was closed for three months amid the coronavirus pandemic.
+Restrictions on global travel have also limited the number of tourists visiting the landmark this year..

 more to come...